Bill Browder: Awards and recognition

 Browder has been the recipient of dozens of awards and recognitions.
 Some of the most significant are listed below.

 In 2017, GQ magazine named Browder one of its Men of the Year for standing up to Vladimir Putin.

 In 2018, Browder was named the 67th most powerful person in the world by Worth magazine.
 The magazine noted, "Browder has become one of the biggest thorns in Putin's side—and appears to be a key reason Russia interfered in the 2016 U.S. presidential election."

 Browder's interview with Preet Bharara on the Stay Tuned with Preet podcast received the People's Choice Webby Award for Best Individual Podcast.

-In 2018, Browder received the Aspen Institute Henry Crown Leadership Award, a prize honoring "an outstanding leader whose achievements reflect the high standards of honor, integrity, industry, and philanthropy."
+In 2018, Browder received the Aspen Institute Henry Crown Leadership Award, a prize honouring "an outstanding leader whose achievements reflect the high standards of honor, integrity, industry, and philanthropy."

 In October 2018, Browder received the Coalition for Integrity's Integrity Award for "his courageous fight to expose state-sponsored corruption and shine a light on individuals whose wealth is built on wrongdoing, so that they are denied safe havens anywhere in the world."

 In June 2019, Browder was presented with the American Spirit Award for Citizen Activism at The Common Good Forum & American Spirit Awards.
 The committee noted Browder's "relentless fight against human rights abuses, corruption, and his work spearheading the Magnitsky Act."

 In September 2019, Browder received the Trinity College (Dublin) SMF award for outstanding contributions to finance.

 In 2019, Browder received the Lantos Human Rights Prize from the Lantos Foundation for his work as the "driving force behind the Magnitsky Sanctions, the most consequential enforcement mechanism of the modern human rights movement."

+In the 2024 King's Birthday Honours (on 14 June 2024), he was appointed Knight Commander of the Order of St Michael and St George (KCMG) "for services to human rights, anti-corruption, and international affairs".

+In May 2024, he received the honorary degree doctor of letters from Colgate University and delivered the commencement address, urging the graduates to "surround yourself with people, friends, and loved ones who share your values and visions."